Sandra Morgan: Early years

 Morgan was born in the north-western New South Wales city of Tamworth, before growing up in Punchbowl, a suburb in South-western Sydney.
 Morgan was the oldest of four children, with two sisters and a brother.
-Her father Barrington, a plumber, had success as a swimmer in his childhood, but a lack of facilities in rural Australia curtailed his career.
+Her father Barrington, a plumber, had success as a swimmer in his childhood.
 As a result, he vowed that his daughter would become a national champion.
 Morgan said her father "became my driving and inspirational force.
 I not only fulfilled his ambition, but surpassed it by becoming an Olympic champion!"
 Morgan also cited her meetings with Frederick Lane—Australia's first Olympic gold medallist in swimming—and the Olympic athletics champion Marjorie Jackson-Nelson as key inspirational moments in her career.

 Morgan learned to swim at Bankstown at the age of 7.
 She was initially slow to learn, and her coach used a long pole attached to a rope and belt to maintain her safety.
 This allowed him to fish her out of the water if she fell into difficulty.
 Due to her slow learning, Morgan was given twice the number of lessons as the other students.
 At the age of eight, she won the district championship, and in 1953, aged 11, she won the New South Wales (NSW) Primary School Championships.
 In February 1956, aged 13, she was taken for serious training.
 Her father transferred her to the tutelage of Frank Guthrie in Enfield.
 At the time, Guthrie was regarded as one of the best coaches in the state; his students included Gary Chapman, Kevin O'Halloran and Lorraine Crapp.
 All three (plus Morgan) would win medals at the 1956 Summer Olympics.
 Her mother had to drive her to Enfield, as her father was busy with the plumbing business.